Pengwei-Yang/mig-lab-website/index.md

 {% capture text %}

-Multi-modal Intelligence Group (MIG) is a research team based at the Center for Future Media, University of Electronic Science and Technology of China (UESTC).
+MIG is a research team based at the Center for Future Media, University of Electronic Science and Technology of China (UESTC).

 {%
   include button.html